-Students who are taking online or hybrid course(s) will be withdrawn for non-participation during the first week of the term.
-Participation is determined within Blackboard by a discussion board, wiki, or blog posting and/or an assignment submission.
+Students who are enrolled in online course(s) and who do not actively participate in the class during the first week of term will be automatically withdrawn by the COCE office.
 Students who do not participate during the first week forfeit their rights to be reinstated into the course.
-Both the faculty member and the Online administration will make a good faith effort to contact students before withdrawing them by sending an email from their SNHU email address to the student's SNHU email address.
+Participation within an online course is defined as any observable activity within Blackboard; e.g., forum postings or assignment submissions.
+Both the faculty member and COCE administration will make a good faith effort to contact students via SNHU email prior to withdrawal.

-The university reserves the right to withdraw students who fail to meet financial or academic obligations or who, because of misconduct, disrupt the academic process.
+The University reserves the right to withdraw students who fail to meet financial or academic obligations or who, because of misconduct, disrupt the academic process.